megakemp/megakemp.github.io/_posts/2014-04-24-bdd-all-the-way-down.md

 ```
 In order to display the current state of the Universe
 As a Game of Life client
-I want to obtain the next generation from underpopulated cells
+I want to get the next generation from underpopulated cells
 ```

 You want to implement this feature by following the principles of TDD, so you know that the first thing you should do is start writing a failing test.
 But, what should you test?
 How would you express this requirement in code?
 What's even a _cell_?